 A core part of this programme will be a headline exhibition, ‘Nothing About Us Without Us’, exploring the history of disabled people’s activism; past, present and future.

-Opening for 12 months in July 2022 this National Lottery Heritage Fund supported exhibition will be researched, curated and created by our four Community Curators, who have been working on the project as paid staff members since August 2021.
+Opening Wednesday 16 November 2022 until Mon 16 October 2023, this National Lottery Heritage Fund supported exhibition will be researched, curated and created by our four Community Curators, who have been working on the project as paid staff members since August 2021.

 We will also have some exciting collaborations, including a project with internationally acclaimed artist Jason Wilsher-Mills, and a programme of events taking place both online and in the museum.